-The cylinder was finally clad in bog oak and then two coats of varnish and a sand in between.
+The cylinder was finally clad in bog oak and then two coats of varnish with a sand between coats.

-The top ring is fixed with three brass 8BA bolts with round heads.
-The bottom brass ring is fixed with three countersunk 8BA bolts.
+The top ring was fixed with three brass 8BA bolts with round heads.
+I considered these didn’t need to be that substantial as there are no real forces acting on this ring.
+I fixed the bottom brass ring with three countersunk 8BA bolts.
 The three other holes are threaded 8BA and are designed to fix the cylinder to the beam engine frame.
-The centre hole is tapped 8mm Metric.
-The idea is to fix the inlet/exhaust pipe here.
+I tapped the centre hole M8 for the inlet/exhaust pipe fixing.

 A cover was then made from sheet brass and this was then painted red and bolted in place with small brass bolts.

 And so the cover and resultant air gap forms the insulated steam engine cylinder.